 Downtown Athens is home to a vibrant art and music scene.
 Murals, painted lampposts, and more fill the streets with color and life.
-If you’ve never set out on a scavenger hunt to take pictures with the thirty-six painted bulldog statues scattered around the city, it’s an easy way to see all of Athens.
+If you’ve never set out on a scavenger hunt to take pictures with the dozens of painted bulldog statues scattered around the city, it’s an easy way to see all of Athens.
 Or set off along the Athens Music Walk of Fame to trace all of your favorite musicians through the city on a self-guided music history tour that highlights Athens’ various music venues, bands, and music shops.
-The AthFest Music & Arts Festival returns in June, allowing you to bounce between live music in the streets and inside the 14 featured club venues.
+The AthFest Music & Arts Festival returns in June, allowing you to bounce between free live music in the streets and inside the featured club venues along AthFest's Club Crawl.
 Thousands of music-lovers flood the city to experience a wide variety of genres over the three-day festival.
 All outdoor stages at AthFest are FREE!
 AthFest even features the block-long KidsFest, so your kids can dive into the musical fun too.
 AthFest is one of the best ways to experience Athens' famous music scene, but it is certainly not the only one.
 You can pretty much find live music in Athens almost any night of the week, at hot spots like the 40 Watt Club, the Georgia Theatre, newer kids in town like The Lewis Room at Tweed Recording, neighborhood joints like Hendershots, and big back yards like Southern Brewing Company.

 Athens Spirits: Beer & Wine